Unsubscribes and double opt-in

 • Email variants — where you create and edit the verification email templates themselves.

 3. Design the confirmation email in the editor.
-The email must include the {{ subscribeURL }} merge tag — this becomes the button or link the subscriber clicks to confirm.
+It needs the {{ subscribeURL }} merge tag — that becomes the button or link the subscriber clicks to confirm.
+If you leave it out, Yaplet puts it in the footer for you.

 4. Set the subject line and sender address.